Homemade Wifi Antenna

 Warnings

 Consult the manual when setting up the antenna.
-In most cases the wifi’s standard antenna is called the node.
+In most cases, the wifi’s standard antenna is called the node.
 Don’t be confused by these terms.
-Be patient when setting up your homemade wifi antenna.
-It’s normal for the signal to fluctuate at times.

 Look for strategic places to set the bowl up.
-Some of the most reliable wifi sources are near libraries, colleges and business offices.
+Some of the most reliable Wi-Fi sources are near libraries, colleges, and business offices.

-If you’re going to put the bowl near the window, you can put a curtain over it.
-This should render the object inconspicuous.
 Make sure the bowl is securely fastened to the spot so it doesn’t fall off.
 Don’t stand in front of the bowl when you’re utilizing it.

 Be careful when using extension chords.
 Take all necessary precautions to protect yourself.
 Do not touch the extension chords if your hands are wet.

-Making your homemade wifi antenna only takes a few minutes.
-The stuff needed is so very basic.
 If you find your Internet connection a little weak, try this out.
 It might give your Web surfing a boost.